LukasYan30/lukasyan30.github.io/_pages/about.md

 My current research focuses on **LLM-driven Multimodal Agents** and **Efficient Low-Level Vision**.

-**Looking for PhD Opportunities (Fall 2027)**
-I am actively looking for PhD positions starting in Fall 2027.
-If my background and research interests align with your group, please feel free to contact me at Email: yanhailong@std.uestc.edu.cn.

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.